kasiotis/Data-Management-and-Exploratory-Data-Analysis/README.md

-# template
+# Instruction Manual

-Welcome to ProjectTemplate!

-This file introduces you to ProjectTemplate, but you should eventually replace the contents of this file with an introduction to your project.
-People who work with your data in the future will thank you for it, including your future self.

-ProjectTemplate is an R package that helps you organize your statistical analysis projects.
-Since you're reading this file, we'll assume that you've already called `create.project()` to set up this project and all of its contents.

-To load your new project, you'll first need to `setwd()` into the directory where this README file is located.
+To load this project, you'll first need to `setwd()` into the directory where this README file is located.
 Then you need to run the following two lines of R code: